 It is well known that the direct relation between income and the number of manuscripts that are accepted prompts predatory journals to conduct cursory peer reviews, in such a way that the rejection rate is minimal, so that ample economic returns are still guaranteed (Beall, 2016; Frandsen, 2017).
 As Siler (2020) asserts ‘the subordination of professional logics to market logics is in clear breach of academic norms and indicative of an illegitimate academic niche’.
 The revision times of the 53 journals under analysis were surprisingly similar, regardless of the high variability of the articles published in each journal in 2019 and were, in many cases, very much shorter than time spans that may be considered normal.
-Especially, if it is taken into account that the Editorial Boards of the MDPI-journals are formed of researchers who are not professional editors.
-Perhaps more surprising than the brevity of the review times (both from submission up until acceptance and from submission up until the first decision) is their minimal variability, which is highly questionable.
+As such the question arises whether or not this speed is achieved with a thorough peer review in line with editorial and publishing best practices or if the rigor and quality of the peer review process is compromised in order to achieve these speeds.
+It is beyond the scope of this research to answer that question based on the analysis conducted, further research is needed to address this key question.

-Certainly, uniformly accepted criteria to identify predatory journals are still to be fixed, but they may indeed be considered as signs that together provoke doubts over the objectives of scientific dissemination of certain journals and editorials, as in the case of MDPI.
+Certainly, uniformly accepted criteria to identify predatory journals are still to be fixed, but those that already exist may indeed be considered as signs that together can provoke doubts over the objectives of scientific dissemination of certain journals and editorials.
 Lending attention to these signs forms part of step 1 proposed by Kratochvíl et al. (2020) in the complex evaluation of a journal, to which another two must be added: ‘combining objectively verifiable criteria with analysis of a journal’s content and knowledge of the journals background’ (p.1).
 These formal criteria, such as unambiguous determination of APC and Publisher, accurate information on the journal metrics, the inclusion of the name of the editor-in-chief, etc. are all necessary, although not sufficient conditions for proper identification of a predatory journal.

 Having completed the verification of the formal criteria, Kratochvíl et al. (2020) indicated that in Step 2, the analysis of the content of the journal has to be approached, in order to check that the ‘journal content’ is ‘focused mainly on its professional quality rather than on bad grammar or spelling’ (p.
 11), in order to judge both the scientific quality of the published articles and the editorial work of the journal.
 Logically, this step requires expert knowledge in each scientific field that prevents a global analysis of the 53 journals under analysis.
 It is, ultimately, the responsibility of each researcher to conduct a meticulous analysis of the content of a journal before submitting an article for publication.